Informfully/Documentation/docs/source/docker.rst

 #.
 Type ``docker ps`` to see which containers are running.
 #.
 Copy the container ID of the container that is running the back end.
 #.
-Type ``docker exec -it [containerID] sh``, this will open the container and you will be able to execute commands on it
+Type ``docker exec -it [containerID] sh``, this will open the container and you will be able to execute commands on it.
 #.
 Run the command ``passenger start`` inside of the opened Docker container.
 This will start the phusion passenger service.
-The back end will be running now
+The back end will be running now.

 In order to open the back end server, running on the container, from the host computer, open an internet browser and type ``localhost:8020`` (which is the host port that was defined above).
-The passenger's port 8080 of the container can be changed by editing the ``Passengerfile.json`` in the backend directory.
+The passenger's port 8080 of the container can be changed by editing the ``Passengerfile.json`` (located `here <https://github.com/Informfully/Platform/blob/main/backend/Passengerfile.json>`_) in the backend directory.
 Additionally, any other unused port can be used for the localhost (the left-hand side of ``-p 8020:8080``), instead of 8020.

 **Save Docker Image** To save the created Docker image, type in the command prompt ``docker save -o informfullybackend.tar informfullybackend``.